 This is for all the hikers out there.
-The GR-34 is a hiking route, and a long one at that: the full length can take several weeks and spans 400km.
+The GR-34 is a hiking route, and a long one: the full length can take several weeks and spans 400km.
 But as with many of France’s trails, it’s easy enough to pick a portion of the hike and opt to do just that.

-Back in the 1700s, the GR-34 was a footpath following 1800 km of Brittany’s coastline, implemented to stop smugglers from entering nearby ports.
-Following the Emerald Coastline, the region is a UNESCO World Heritage Site and has a beautiful medley of scenery – windy beaches, rocky cliffs, and even remnants of WW2 bunkers.
+Back in the 1700s, the GR-34 was a footpath following, 1800 km of Brittany’s coastline, implemented to stop smugglers from entering nearby ports.
+Following the Emerald Coastline, the region is a UNESCO World Heritage Site with a beautiful medley of scenery – windy beaches, rocky cliffs, and even remnants of WW2 bunkers.

 - Location: Spans from Saint-Malo to Saint Brieuc

 - Insider tip: A few travelers have reported confusing signage and pathways, so grab a map before undertaking this hike.